JimDanner/definitelytyped-thunderbird-webext-browser/README.md

 Go to [the source code site](https://hg.mozilla.org/try-comm-central/tags) and copy the *tag* of the version you choose – this would be `THUNDERBIRD_102_7_2_RELEASE` if you plan to develop add-ons for Thunderbird 102.7.2, or `default` to get the latest version that's under development.

 <details>
-<summary><b>Notice: one part of this generator is version-dependent</b> (click arow for details)</summary>
+<summary><b>Notice: one part of this generator is version-dependent</b> (click arrow for details)</summary>

 The scripts `src/overrides.ts` and `tb-overrides.ts` correct shortcomings of the downloaded JSON files – they have some duplication, they don't always show the correct return type for functions, and they list some mandatory function parameters as optional.
 Thus, **whenever the APIs change, the overrides scripts must also be updated**.
-The current files were updated for version THUNDERBIRD_109_0b4_RELEASE (see [the source code](https://github.com/JimDanner/definitelytyped-thunderbird-webext-browser/blob/master/src/overrides.ts#L1) to verify the current version).
+The current files were updated for version THUNDERBIRD_126_0b1_RELEASE (see [the source code](https://github.com/JimDanner/definitelytyped-thunderbird-webext-browser/blob/master/src/overrides.ts#L1) to verify the current version).

 If that differs a lot from the version you're generating for, there may be imperfections in the result.
 </details>